 While sifting through the archives recently, I ran across a token of my initial experiences with yesterday's creative tech – initial attempts at live model digital illustration:

-Around 2003, I enrolled in some "adult-ed" (aka. intentionally non-credit) courses at UC-DAAP – including Intro to Digital Video, ironically, where these illustrations were done.
+Around 2003, I enrolled in some "adult-ed", continuing education courses (intentionally non-credit) at UC-DAAP – including Intro to Digital Video.
 I had just nixed my long-term Architecture goals, and so was just sitting in on various classes of personal interest.

-Anyway, the syllabus here was far-reaching – from basic infographic and animation history, to technical skills in Illustration and Animation, and even touch points on Interaction Design (dekstop-centric, at the time).
+Anyway, the syllabus here was far-reaching – from basic infographic and animation history, to technical skills in Illustration and Animation, and even touch points on Interaction Design (desktop-centric, at the time).

-The professor, Artie Kuhn, really threw a lot of content at the students, even though most were pretty green, but he hit a lot on the head for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models, et al.
+The professor, Artie Kuhn, really threw a lot of content at the students (even though most were pretty green) but it was spot on for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models, et al.

-Specifically, though, this was my first attempt at freehand digital illustration, and using Corel Painter.
+Specifically, this was my first attempt at freehand digital illustration – and using Corel Painter.
 (I'd experimented with vector illustration in the early-90s Adobe products, but nothing to this extent.)
 Several different models were brought in over the length of the course for some quick sketch sessions, and we attempted to render them via mouse.

 As most are aware, tools available to the run-of-the-mill students at large universities are not always in pristine condition, and this class was no exception.
 Also remember, this was back in the day of fairly slow CPUs, huge CRT monitors (see top illustration), and cheap, wired, trackball mice – headaches all around.